Enjoy the Season

 no.

-If you really don’t want to participate in the Stinky Santa event –
+If you really don’t want to participate in the Stinky Santa event – say

 If Grandma Gertrude wants you to eat another Snickerdoodle — say no.